Bungalow loft – conversion vs extensions

 Loft conversions add to the living space without an exterior addition or altering your current house’s floorplan.
 Loft conversions are the preferred solution for neighbourhoods where properties are located closely together, with a lack of suitable back garden space to build a full extension.
-Are loft conversions cheaper than extensions?
+Are bungalow loft conversions cheaper than extensions?
 Yes.
-One more advantage of loft conversions over outer extensions is their costs.
-Loft conversions are commonly cheaper than an external extension.
+One more advantage of loft conversions over extensions is their costs.
+Bungalow conversions are commonly cheaper than an external extension.

 Westmount Road Loft Conversion

 This semi-detached house in Eltham having a new master bedroom with ensuite enabling the existing bedroom at first floor to be turned into a study and providing more space for the children and growing family at this house.

 Bungalow loft conversion ideas

 Bungalow loft conversion to bedroom